YawBoah/Weather-App/README.md

 - **Weather Icon**: Get an at-a-glance view of the current weather with an intuitive weather icon.

-- **Responsive Design**: WeatherApp is designed to work seamlessly on desktop and mobile devices, ensuring that you can check the weather on the go.

 ## How to Use

 1. Simply enter the name of the city you want to check the weather for in the search bar.